 6 DIY Link Building Tips on a Budget

-Now that we understand the basics of what are links and why we need them, then let’s move on to the where to look for opportunities and how to start your link building.
+Now that we understand the basics of what links are and why we need link-building, move on to where to look for opportunities and how to start your link-building.

 1) Start With Your Sphere of Influence

 Do you know any customers, business contacts, acquaintances, friends, or family members that own a website?
 Based on Proximity and relationship, can you reach into their spheres of influence?
 Does your cousin, Tom, have a few friends in industries that may use your product or services?
 Make a big list.
 It is always about ‘The List’.

 Does their website have some relevance to your business?
 For example, if you have a landscaping business, is their site about landscaping or a broader topic like gardening?

 If it’s not related and can’t be remotely bridged to your content, then a link from their site will probably not give you any value from the search engines’ standpoint.